Ashok0/EnderalVREssentials/README.md

 [**High Poly Project v4.95**](https://www.nexusmods.com/skyrimspecialedition/mods/12029): An on going process to improve the models of the game with more polygons , UV edits or just replace them all together.
 SMIM was the inspiration and the lack of similar mods led me to make this.
 - Should be installed with a Custom Install.
 Skip "Farmhouse Stone Walls" as these are better replaced by seperate mods.
 Skip "Whiterun Clutter", "Smelter Coal", "Furniture", "Plants", and "Riften 3D Leaves" as these at a minimum are incompatible with Enderal VR and can cause purple texture glitches.

+[**Tamrielic Textures Terrain LOD v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/39563?tab=files): New overhaul for Terrain LOD landscape textures that corresponds with the texture mods you have installed.
+Generated with xLODGen.
+Also contains Tree LOD.

 [**KS Hairdos SSE v1.7**](https://www.nexusmods.com/skyrimspecialedition/mods/6817?tab=files): KS Hairdos is a hair pack that contains 883 hairstyles.
 792 hairstyles are for females, 91 are for males.

 [**Caliente's Beautiful Bodies Enhancer - CBBE v1.6.1**](https://www.nexusmods.com/skyrimspecialedition/mods/198?tab=files): A completely customisable female body replacer for TESV: Skyrim.